Kyle-Xu001/Multi-Depth-Multi-Camera-Stitching/README.md

 - `panorama_test.py` - Stitch the new image with input stitching combination, using Perspective Transform to stitch the left whole area and the right whole area
 - `ImageStitch.py` - Define the `Image` class which combines properties and functions for feature processing on one image, and `Stitch` class which combines properties and functions for matches and features on a pair of images
 - `stitch_custom.py` - Given the undistortion videos of multiple cameras, utilize the estimated homography parameters generated from `panorama_test.py` to stitch the image of every frame to create a panorama video
+- `PositioningSystem.py` - Define the function for point transformation and box transformation based on the `trans_params.json` files.
+It transforms the local coordinates of individual camera to the global coordinates.
+- `PositioningSystem_Test.py` - Test the positoning system of three farms by visualizing the panorama results of position transformation from each camera

 ## Usage
 - Video Stitching Test: Stitch the input videos to generate a panorama video: